cspjst/DOPE/DOPE original documents/DOPE Teaching Notes.md

 ### Illustration.

 Let us construct one larger example.
-Suppose that we have a vector (or simply a set of numbers) Ai for i = 1, 2, …, N. We wish to find the component Ai for which sin(Ai) is a maximum.
+Suppose that we have a vector (or simply a set of numbers) A[i] for i = 1, 2, …, N. We wish to find the component A[i] for which sin(A[i]) is a maximum.
 In the following program both the index of such a component and the maximum value are printed:

 ![flowchart_sin_max](flowchart_sin_max_pg5.png)